-Higher education is a strong predictor of party support and voter turnout in Western democracies, but endogeneity in college enrollment makes it difficult to identify if the association is causal.
-Using data on over a quarter million applicants and a discontinuity in the University of California's admission rules, I estimate the impact of admissions to America's largest research university system on applicants' subsequent partisanship and turnout, finding significant effects on both.
-In terms of partisanship, admissions reduce Republican registration and increase registration as independents or Democrats.
-In terms of turnout, admissions raise participation in primary elections, mostly through Democratic presidential primaries.
-I use administrative data, surveys, and a proprietary poll of in-sample students to evaluate causal pathways.
-Suggestive evidence is consistent with long-run mechanisms and on-campus peer socialization, but contradicts intentional efforts by faculty to influence their students.
+College-educated citizens are trending toward the political left across Western democracies, but the most politically powerful and left-leaning student bodies originate from a smaller number of highly selective institutions.
+Using data on over 250,000 applicants and a discontinuity in the University of California's admission rules, I estimate the impact of admissions to highly selective colleges in America's largest research university system on partisanship after college.
+Admissions to highly selective UC campuses reduce Republican registration and increase registration as independents or Democrats.
+Such admissions likewise raise primary election turnout, mostly through Democratic presidential contests.
+I use administrative data, surveys, and a poll of in-sample students to show that long-run mechanisms and on-campus peer socialization are plausible, but intentional efforts by faculty to influence their students are unlikely to explain these results.

-Keywords: Party Systems, Education Expenditure, Higher Education Research Institutions
+Keywords: Party Systems, Education Expenditure, Higher Education